bbc/tams/PRINCIPLES.md

 Overall, TAMS and the TAMS API is an interface for writing media to and reading it from a store.
 It provides a framework for sharing that media between systems, solutions and organisations using a content-centric, cloud-native approach, all focused around a store (or a number of stores).

-1. TAMS is designed to be interoperable.
+1. TAMS is designed as an interoperable media framework.
    Having TAMS support should enable integration with other TAMS solutions, removing or minimising the need for bespoke integrations.
 2. TAMS is agnostic to clouds, codecs, and containers.
    It may describe how to integrate with a particular technology, but the core API can be implemented in many ways for many purposes.